geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	- Language: Leave as **English**

-	- Description: **Group of all company employees working on the Microsoft Dynamics CRM project.**
+	- Description: **Adatum users working on the Microsoft Dynamics CRM project.**

 	- Subscribe new members: leave this check box selected so that members get conversations and calendar events sent to their Inboxes